idaholab/virtual_test_bed/doc/content/microreactors/gHPMR/gHPMR_mesh.md

 !media media/gHPMR/control_drums.png
     style=width:75%;margin:auto;
-    caption=Figure 6: Six control rods with the different orientations.
+    caption=Figure 6: Six control rods with different orientations.

 ## Reflector Mesh

-The mesh for the reflector is generated using polygons in an effort to reduce areas meshed in future steps.
+The mesh for the reflector is generated using a lattice of polygonal meshes to keep a more structured mesh, and avoid generating a 2D mesh in a large area.
 The mesh is then translated several times to account for every position and placement of reflectors in the core.

 !listing microreactors/gHPMR/2D_gHPMR_Final.i start=[reflector_polygon] end=[outer_core_mesh]